kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

 -   `builderFunction: (dialogHelper: IDialogHelper) => any`

-    This is a function that takes a helper object provided by the `DialogProvider` and should return the component to show in the dialog.
+    This is a function that takes a helper object provided by the widget and should return the component to render in the dialog.
 The `dialogHelper` parameter is an object which provides the dialog's `dismiss` method:

     -   `dismiss: (returnValue?: any) => void`